LucasDachman/blog/_posts/object/2018-11-7-project-2-proposal.md

 # Wearable Midi Controller

-I want to make an XY midi controller that senses the position of your foot on an XY plane.
+I want to make an XY midi controller that senses the position of your foot on a two dimensional plane.
 The controller would connect to a software synth through USB midi.
 Each axis will be able to control a parameter in the software.
+This would allow a musician to change parameters while still using two hands on an instrument.

 <img src="{{ site.baseurl }}/assets/image/obj-proj-2/midi-foot.png" alt="midi foot" style="width:600px;"/>